kushalkolar/serenity/README.md

-# realtime-calcium
+# serenity
-Realtime analysis &amp; visualization of calcium imaging data
+Semi-Realtime analysis and visualization of calcium imaging data